 "A scientist engineers a group of genetically engineered creatures for use as "supersoldiers" to fight U.S. wars in the Middle East.
 However, things get ugly when the creatures malfunction and turn on their creators."

-On this day in 1995, Terminal Virus gave audiences yet one more looked at mankind's bombed out Apocalyptic future.
-The feature starred Susan Africa and Chris Atkins, and here's the plot summary compliments of IMDB.com:
+A star is born!
+On this day in 1995 (in the U.S.), Terminal Virus gave audiences yet one more looked at mankind's bombed out Apocalyptic future.
+Directed by Dan Golden, the feature starred Susan Africa, James Brolin, and Chris Atkins; and here's the plot summary compliments of IMDB.com:

 "It has been 23 years since a world war during which combatants unleashed a lab-created virus that has made life no fun at all.
 Civilization has broken down into forcibly celibate, warring male and female tribes.
 Any co mingling, even rape, is punished by both sides with summary execution, for victim and perpetrator alike.
 A paramilitary fanatic on a vague religious mission leads his gunmen to massacre a peaceful scientific community where men and women committed the blasphemy of co-ed habitation."